-The course is to lecture the essentials of mechanical properties of metallic materials such as dislocation, plastic deformation and strengthening mechanism of materials, and is also to introduce the test procedure for each mechanical property, including hardness, tensile or bending strength, fatigue, impact toughness and creep of materials.
-An amount of examples are given to test or analyses the common engineering materials.
+The course is to lecture the essentials of mechanical properties of metallic materials such as dislocation, plastic deformation and strengthening mechanism of materials and is also to introduce the test procedure for each mechanical property, including hardness, tensile or bending strength, fatigue, impact toughness and creep of materials.
+A number of examples are given to test or analyses the common engineering materials.
 As useful analysis method for the test results, the fracture and mechanical behaviors are considered in the course too.
-Finally, a simple knowledge and test methods for polymers and ceramics is also presented in the course.
+Finally, a simple knowledge and test methods for polymers and ceramics are also presented in the course.

 Advanced Manufacturing Technologies (4 credits)